Charles-Zhang-Somewhere/Somewhere/README.md

 ```
-Tags: show all tags (along with ID and total and tag usage count) (in a plain ordered single line comma delimited list

 Files + count + recent: show all files with: ID, add date, name, tags, remark (if any) in command line, per count number of lines each time (Add Date, Revision Date, Revision Count are all derived, not in meta)

 File (Read) - Name: Shows all detail about a particular file (inckluding virtual file)